ilanschnell/bitarray/README.md

 `fill()` -> int

-Adds zeros to the end of the bitarray, such that the length of the bitarray will be a multiple of 8.
-Returns the number of bits added (0..7).
+Add zeros to the end of the bitarray, such that the length of the bitarray will be a multiple of 8, and return the number of bits added (0..7).

 `frombytes(bytes, /)`